 What are endocrine disruptors?

-The varying definitions for endocrine disruptors have been the subject of debate at the international level.
-The definition proposed by the World Health Organization in 2002 is the one most commonly accepted:
+The definition of endocrine disruptors proposed by the World Health Organization in 2002 is the one most commonly accepted:

 "A potential endocrine disruptor is an exogenous substance or mixture that possesses properties that might be expected to lead to endocrine disruption in an intact organism, or its progeny, or (sub)populations."

 Endocrine disruptors may be of natural origin (hormones and phyto-oestrogens) or result from human activities (contained in common consumer items, crop treatment products, medicines, cosmetics, etc.).
 They can thus be found in the environment or as a result of contamination of various media (water, food, air, dust, consumer products or articles, etc.).

 By disrupting the endocrine system, these substances can alter various processes such as the production, use and storage of energy and, more broadly, regulation of metabolism and development.
 Some of these substances may also have other toxic effects, including reprotoxic effects, and may impair fertility or disrupt development of the foetus..